BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 The name and birthdate on your ID and your proof of vaccination must match.

 We highly recommend that you bring your digital proof of vaccination for expedited processing.

+**Wristbands**: Once your vaccination status has been confirmed, you will be issued a wristband.
+Wristbands must be worn visibly for the duration of your stay at the event.
+If you need to replace your wristband, please visit registration for a new vaccination check.

 **Masks**: We will comply and enforce all relevant (local, state, federal) regulations that apply to an event of our size.
 At this time, San Francisco [requires](https://sf.gov/information/masks-and-face-coverings-added-protection-coronavirus) that people be masked when entering indoor venues with a large number of attendees, even if you are fully vaccinated.
 You must wear a mask for the entirety of the conference, except when you're actively eating or drinking.
 Masks must be worn completely over both your mouth and nose.